a brief autobiography

 Noah Scott Sveiven

-I was born on 20 April 2001, and I am currently a first-year student at Stanford University.
+I was born on 20 April 2001.
+I am currently a student at Stanford University.

 I've served as an elected representative of my fellow students and an appointed representative of the youth of my community, and I've won numerous oratorical contests.
 In the summer of 2017 I studied at Georgetown University through a summer program for high school students, and in the summer of 2018 I studied at Yale University as a Young Global Scholar.
 In the summer of 2019 I studied Norwegian at the University of Oslo International Summer School.